 Ben and I have a cozy, wood-burning fireplace, which, after 15 months in our home, we have lit exactly zero times.
-I’m hoping our first snowfall will inspire us to finally light the logs, but in the meantime, I’m keeping myself warm beside the slow cooker of Slow Cooker White Spiced Wine instead.
+I’m hoping our first snowfall will inspire us to finally light the logs, but in the meantime, I’m keeping myself warm beside the slow cooker of White Spiced Wine instead.

 Our failure to take advantage of our fireplace feels rather criminal.
 We have a large stack of wood in the backyard for fuel, all of the fireplace tools we need, and plenty of chilly winter nights to merit the flame.
-My issue is inertia.
-On my couch, I’m an object at rest, and I will stay at rest, particularly if it’s cold and icky outside.

 Ben’s issue is fear.
 He assumes that if we light a fire, we will ignite the house in the process.
 Considering I once lit our oven on fire by allowing an especially cheesy casserole to bubble over, his unease is not entirely unfounded.